A CHRONOLOGICAL HISTORY OF

 Not long after they began their full-time schedule, 3MT was at a featured performance in Adrian (MI) when they met Mike McLemore who was running sound and tech for the festival.
 Mike was the owner/operator of "The Sound Doctor" a full-service sound/light/tech company.
 He had 20 years of running his own business of sound production, and a wide variety of options of sound equipment... enough to provide full PA support and lights for any/all of the upcoming Three Men and Tenor performances.
 The two companies formed a collaboration, and 3MT now had full sound and light production at all shows, enough for just about any size venue across the country.
 By partnering with The Sound Doctor, they also gained the combined use of his full-service office staff that would help with bookings, contracts, and scheduling so that the group could begin ramping up the focus on the full schedule and bigger shows.

-ENTER THE VOCAL COACHES AND GROUP MOMS:
+THE VOCAL COACHES AND MANAGERS:

 For several years, as the group was getting more and more shows, the need for management was evident.
 And, the need to improve and maintain the voice and the vocals was critical.
 Marsha Lyttle was a small business marketing and management specialist who plugged in her expertise and services to help the group improve the promotional pieces that they sent out for bookings, and Cheri and Sherry were brought in as vocal coaches to make sure the guys were keeping on course for new songs, arrangements, and using proper vocal techniques to help sustain the voice on long tours.
 Those years of preparation and practice began to pay off for the group as the numbers of shows increased and the need to rest and repair the voice was necessary.
 All 3 ladies played a big role in pushing 3MT to be better.
 Cheri Gapinski died in the fall of 2017, another sad loss in the circle of close 3MT friends and family that have been lost over the course of the 3MT history.

-PAUL COOPER
+PAUL COOPER -

 - 'THE GROUP STARTS DANCING' -

 In 1998, at the Contemporary A Capella Society of America (CASA) Summit in Boston, 3MT met Paul Cooper, the lead singer and founding member of "The Nylons", a platinum-selling and Grammy-award nominated pop a cappella group from Canada.
 With The Nylons, Paul had been on national TV, in major recording studios, and earned industry respect as a professional singer/songwriter - all skills that 3MT could lean on to learn the stagecraft for creating bigger vocal music shows.
-His experience in production and stage showmanship transferred over perfectly to help teach the guys how to dance and move together, taking 3MT from being 4 guys standing in one area singing, to a polished, more choreographed and stylized vocal music experience.
+His experience in production and stage showmanship transferred over perfectly to help teach the guys how to dance and move together, taking 3MT from being 4 guys standing in one area singing, to a polished, more choreographed, and stylized vocal music experience.
 NOTE: Paul passed away peacefully in his sleep in December of 2013.
-His impact on THREE MEN and a TENOR is still felt in shows and in 3MT YouTube videos of the group, you can sometimes hear Paul's voice in the count offs.
+His impact on THREE MEN and a TENOR is still felt in shows and in 3MT YouTube videos of the group, you can sometimes hear Paul's voice in the count-offs.

 PREPPING FOR NATIONAL PBS-TV